 High-Asset / High Net-Worth Divorce

 In high asset/high net-worth divorce proceedings, it is important to receive representation from experienced and knowledgeable legal counsel.
-At the law office of Matthew Lane & Associates, P.A., we can properly advise you about the intricate financial, valuation and taxation issues that these proceedings entail.
+At the Lane Law Firm, P.A., we can properly advise you about the intricate financial, valuation and taxation issues that these proceedings entail.

 We are well-respected legal counsel, who have decades of experience thoughtfully guiding our clients through dissolution proceedings, with in-depth knowledge, creativity, and meticulous attention to detail.